-This is another bow ideal for those who are not experts, but still want high quality kit.
+This is another bow ideal for those who are not experts but still want a high-quality kit.
 It has a top drawer weight of 55lbs and a weight of 2.3lbs when it’s cased.

-Let’s start by saying that this bow isn’t the smallest when it’s broken down.
+Let’s start by saying that this bow isn’t the smallest when broken down.
 It also doesn’t have a whole host of accessories.
-However, as a basic bow at a great price, it’s good value.
+However, it’s good value as a basic bow at a great price.

-Most new and intermediate archers want a piece of kit that does what they need it to, is light, and is easy to assemble.
-This bow definitely fits the bill.
+Most new and intermediate archers want a kit that does what they need and is light and easy to assemble.
+This bow fits the bill.

-The Spectre II Compact Take-Down Survival Bow and Arrowis functional rather than a hugely attractive bow with a host of features.
+The Spectre II Compact Take-Down Survival Bow and Arrowis are functional rather than hugely attractive bows with many features.
 However, that’s all that many people need.
 One thing that’s worth saying is that there is no addition to the metal riser for extra comfort.
-You may have to enhance it if you’re going to be using the bow for long periods.
+You may have to enhance it if you use the bow for long periods.

-It’s possible to use this kit left or right handed, but this doesn’t work in quite the same way as many other bows.
-You simply turn the bow over to change the handedness, meaning that the rest is on the other side.
+It’s possible to use this kit left or right-handed, but this doesn’t work in quite the same way as many other bows.
+You turn the bow over to change the handedness, meaning that the rest is on the other side.

-The bow comes with a Dacron endless loop black string but it doesn’t have a nock point.
-This isn’t a deal breaker; you can add your own in the way that you want.
+The bow has a Dacron endless loop black string but doesn’t have a nock point.
+This isn’t a deal breaker; you can add your own in the way you want.

 - Affordable, with an acceptable level of quality.